PHart3/2-groups-agda/README.md

    docker run --mount type=bind,source=./html,target=/Final/html 2group
    ```

-   This may take a few minutes.
+   This will take several minutes.
 The HTML files will be under `html/`, and
    `html/Final-thms.agda.html` will be the entry point.

-If you can avoid the overhead of Docker, we suggest that you do so even if you
-have lots of available RAM.

-We have found that type-checking directly on a macOS with an M1 chip is much
-faster (but still intensive).
-See `Final/README.md` for relevant details.
+**Important:**

-**Important:** Comment out the final two imports in `Final/Final-thms` to reduce the type-checking by over an hour.
+- Comment out the final two imports in `Final/Final-thms` to reduce the type-checking by over an hour.
   Doing so will check all relevant type equivalences but not the biadjoint biequivalence.

-**Notes:**

 - We have included all of the `.agdai` files (in the various `_build` directories) in case you do
   not want to perform the intensive type-checking on your machine from scratch.
 Pass the flag
-  `--ignore-interfaces` to `agda` if you want to type check a file from scratch.
+  `--ignore-interfaces` to `agda` on the command line if you want to type check a file from scratch.

+- Moreover, the Dockerfile sees the build artifacts, so pass the same flag to the CMD in the Dockerfile
+  to build everything from scratch.
+Beware that, in this situation, our machine uses as much as 28.7 GB
+  of physical memory and takes over 8 hours to build the image.
+(Our machine is a Linux with 16 GB of RAM
+  and 100 GB of swap space.)

+  If you do choose to check everything from scratch, we suggest you avoid the overhead of Docker even if
+  you have lots of available RAM.
+We have found that type-checking directly on a macOS with an M1 chip is
+  much faster (but still intensive).
+See `Final/README.md` for relevant details.

-- Also, we have included in this repo's root a zip file of the generated html files for all of the Agda code,
+- Finally, we have included in this repo's root a zip file of the generated html files for all of the Agda code,
-  which should let you navigate the codebase without having to run the type checker.
+  which should let you navigate the codebase immediately without having to use Docker at all.
 You should consider
   `Final-thms.html` the entry point.